CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 ![](images/chart2.png)

 It is a little bit weird that the coherent performs bad on 5000 boids.
-Maybe time for forming new vel1 and pos brings extra time is obvious when the boids number is low.
+Maybe the extra time cost for forming new vel1 and pos is much more obvious when the boids number is low.

 ![](images/chart3.png)